projectsveltos/sveltos/docs/features/mcp.md

     - Eleni Grosdouli
 ---

+# Sveltos MCP Server :material-crown:{ title="Enterprise" }

 !!!video
     To learn more about the Sveltos MCP Server, check out the [Video](../assets/dashboard_mcp.mov)! 😊

 Sveltos has an integrated Model Context Protocol (MCP) server that connects AI assistants and chatbots to the Sveltos management cluster.
 It provides a **structured**, **programmatic** interface that allows AI agents to interact with Sveltos using natural language.
 This enables powerful features such as automated troubleshooting, real-time cluster analysis, and streamlined operational tasks across all the clusters Sveltos manages.

+!!!info "Enterprise Feature"
+    You can test the **Sveltos MCP Server** directly from the Sveltos dashboard to verify your Sveltos installation and diagnose failures on a given cluster.
+To integrate the Sveltos MCP Server with AI Site Reliability Engineering (SRE) tools, contact us at [`support@projectsveltos.io`](mailto:support@projectsveltos.io) to discuss licensing options.

 ## How does it work?